 Presented by Museum of Contemporary Art Flagstaff and Flagstaff Shakespeare Festival, the Co-Vids: An Arts in Flagstaff Series is a video series designed to showcase artistic collaboration and build new community relationships in Flagstaff.
 First conceived by Dre Adauto and Dawn Tucker in summer 2020, the project was funded by Creative Flagstaff, City of Flagstaff BBB Revenues, and Flagstaff365.com.
 Over the last year, our artists have been working hard to create, film, and edit five unusually paired collaborations.
-On November 5th, we will premiere all five videos at the Coconino Center for the Arts to celebrate their ingenuity.

 As You Like It

 You’ve never seen Shakespeare like this!
 Welcome to the world of massive online role player games: a place where you can escape reality and become anything you can dream of.
-Flagstaff Shakespeare Festival is thrilled to announce our upcoming virtual gaming adaptation of Shakespeare’s comedy As You Like It.
+Flagstaff Shakespeare Festival is thrilled to present our virtual gaming adaptation of Shakespeare’s comedy As You Like It.
 Directed by James Cougar Canfield and filmed by actors all over the United States, this quirky production will be digitally released for streaming beginning September 11, 2020.
 Equipped with 16-bit animation and avatars by Nathan Leigh and a nostalgic video game score by Sean Golightly, this film is sure to delight!